woven-baker/test-cpp/module1/03_scope-duration-and-linkage/03_01_header-files/03_01_header-files.en.md

 ![](compile2.png)

 ## Include Guards
-To prevent multiple inclusions of the same header file, we use include guards.
-They are preprocessor directives that wrap the entire header file.
+Including the same header file multiple times, either directly in the same file or transitively through including another header file which includes that header file, could cause redefinition errors.
+To prevent this we use include guards.
+They are preprocessor directives that wrap the entire header file, telling the preprocessor to skip it if it has already processed it for the current translation unit.
 Here's an example:

 **math_utilities.h**
 ```cpp